 In 1998-99 and 1999-00 we evaluated a total of 2500 accessions for FHB resistance at the Academy of Agricultural Science, Plant Protection Institute (AASPPI) in Shanghai, China.
 Thirty accessions were identified to have a moderate level of resistance.
 The thirty accessions were reevaluated in the spring 2001 greenhouse at NDSU.
 Of these, only eight accessions maintained their level of resistance and had disease severity ranging from 19 to 37 %.
 In 2000-2001 we evaluated additional 2000 accessions at AASPPI, of these, only four accessions were identified to have a moderate level of resistance.
-These accessions will be reevaluated in the Fall 2001greenhouse at NDSU.
+These accessions were reevaluated in the Fall 2001 greenhouse at NDSU and shown to have a moderate level of resistance.
+These four accessions also are being evaluated in replicated trials in the 2002 Prosper FHB field screening nursery.
 From studies in 1999 and 2000 we identified five lines from ICARDA to have a moderate level of resistance to FHB.
 These lines were successfully increased at the winter nursery in New Zealand and adequate seed supply was obtained for distribution to wheat researchers working on FHB resistance.
 In addition to the above germplasm, we obtained from CIMMYT durum wheat lines that are resistant to FHB.
-We were not able to evaluate these lines in the 2001 spring greenhouse because of their late arrival, they will be evaluated in the Fall 2001.
+These lines did not maintain their level of resistance when evaluated in the 2001 Prosper field FHB screening nursery.
+These lines are being reevaluated in the 2002 Prosper FHB screening nursery.
+Anew set of 1300 accessions are being evaluated for type II resistance in the 2001-02 growing season in the FHB nursery at AASPPI.